heureka/bank-account-validator/readme.md

-Basic account validation based on checksum for specific countries
+Basic account number validation based on checksum for specific countries
 ---------

 Use make file for run test. `make tests`